karimhasibuan/sig-web-training/README.md

 ## Training overview

-This training is training website for build a GIS website.
+This training is website development training for build a _Geographic Information System_ (GIS) website.

 ## Tools Used